 Members of the University community must at all times comply with relevant laws, University statutes, policies and standards.
 IT users who deal with sensitive data must take particular care to ensure that they comply with all laws and University policies and practices relating to the privacy and security of data.

-Some units within the University, including Information and Technology Services (ITS), maintain additional IT standards.
+Some units within the University, including Digital Services, maintain additional IT standards.
 IT users to whom those additional IT standards apply must also comply with those requirements.